Job Shadows and Internships

 Healthcare Professionals and Alumni offer to provide insight and advice in regards to their health professions career.
 Here is a list of healthcare professionals who have offered their assistance to Bates students and alumni.

-Career Discovery in Practice (CDIP), involves a partnership between the Bates Career Development Center and Bates alumni, parents, as well as local employers from a diverse range of industries and locations.
-Students from all four class years may apply.
-CDIPs take place anytime between December and May.
+The Job Shadow Program involves a partnership between the Bates Center for Purposeful Work and Bates alumni and parents, as well as local employers from a diverse range of industries and locations.
+Students from all four class years may apply to these job shadows.
+Job shadows take place anytime between December and May.

 There are multiple funded summer opportunities available to Bates students, including the Purposeful Work Internship Program.
 Through paid internships specifically designated for Bates students and through positions independently secured by students, participants in the Purposeful Work Internship Program will test their passions, build their skills, develop their networks, reflect on their learnings, and connect their experiences on and off campus.

 Each year the College awards up to five Summer Research Apprenticeships to Bates faculty who wish to hire Bates students as research assistants during the summer.
 Each grant provides funding for student wages (please budget at $11.00/hour) for up to 40 hours per week for up to eight weeks during the summer ($3,500) with room and board included in those wages.